giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 |Required |No|
 |Default Value|multiprefixloop|

 Allowed Values:

 - multiprefixloop

-Function defines the function to use to calculate the CIDR blocks for the subnets.
-The default is "multiprefixloop" which will split multiple CIDRs into equal parts based on the number of bits provided.
+Defines the function to use to calculate the CIDR blocks for thesubnets.

+The default value is "multiprefixloop" which will split multiple CIDRs into equal parts based on the number of bits provided.

 `multiprefixloop` is the only function being made available as part of this XRD and as it's defaulted it can be hidden from the user.
 The function input expects a path though so this has to exist but isn't expected to be defined on the claim.

 #### `.spec.tags`